MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 ### -Filter

 Specifies the script block of the server-side filter to apply.
 The type must be a valid filter name and value must be in the form `{ PropertyName <operator> "filterValue"}`.
 Valid operators are as follows: -eq, -ne, -like, -notlike.
- Currently, you can filter by these properties: Owner, Template (can be used to filter if it is the only property present in the filter), LockState, Url.
+ Currently, you can filter by these properties: Owner, Template, LockState, Url.
+ If the Template property is used then it must be the only condition with either the -eq or -ne operator.

 Note: The operator values are case-sensitive.